krsmanovic/block-shodan-stretchoid/README.md

 - Create new script user and ssh keys
 - Check if your firewall facility matches the bash address list parameters

-Other lists are optional, but I've left them in the `mikrotik-fw-example.rsc` file just to illustrate desired positioning of the firewall rules.
+Other lists are optional, but I've left them in the `mikrotik-fw-example-rsc.txt` file just to illustrate desired positioning of the firewall rules.

-## mikrotik-blacklist-result-example.rsc
+## mikrotik-blacklist-result-example-rsc.txt

 This is real example extracted from one of my MikroTik boxes.